The radar is ready

 Far over the horizon – safe, the enemy commander believes, from his adversary's defenses – an eight-wheeled mobile launcher fires a ballistic missile skyward on a mission of destruction.

-On the allied commander’s order, a Patriot interceptor roars out of its canister and hurtles toward the ballistic missile, taking in a constant stream of data to stay on track.
+On the allied commander’s order, a Patriot interceptor roars out of its canister and hurtles toward the ballistic missile.
 Interceptor and threat warhead meet high above the Earth; with a flash, the deadly payload is destroyed.

 That’s the power of the new Patriot radar – a stronger, re-engineered version of the system that has protected the United States and its allies for decades.
-Two years after Raytheon set out to revolutionize one of its flagship products, the company is bringing the first full-sized version of the radar to the Association of the United States Army Winter Symposium in Huntsville, Alabama.
+Two years after Raytheon set out to revolutionize one of its flagship products, the company brought the first full-sized version of the radar to the 2016 Association of the United States Army Winter Symposium in Huntsville, Alabama.

-The point of the display is simple, said Doug Burgess, Raytheon’s program manager for Patriot Active Electronically Scanned Array radars.
-The company wants to prove how far it has come in building a radar that is more powerful, more efficient and cheaper to run and maintain.
+The point of the display was simple, said Doug Burgess, Raytheon’s program manager for Patriot Active Electronically Scanned Array radars.
+The company wanted to prove how far it had come in building a radar that is more powerful, more efficient and cheaper to run and maintain.
 In short, a radar to defeat the ever-changing threats the U.S. and its allies will face for decades to come.